genmun/genmun/content/FAQ.md

 ### Is accommodation provided?

-Official acommodation is provided for those who want it.
-Please check out our [registration page](/registration) for more details.
+There are a few .
+Please check out our ["plan your trip" page](/plan) for some recommendations.

+---

+## Others

+### Have more questions?

+If you still have more questions, feel free to [reach out](/contact) to us.
+We will be happy to answer your questions.

 ---